Our Therapist Directory

 Find Black Therapists & Counselors in Rhode Island.

-Wherever you are located in Rhode Island, Mental Health Match can help you easily find an experienced therapist or counselor who best meets your needs.
+Wherever you are in Rhode Island, Mental Health Match can help you find a Black therapist who aligns with your needs and values.

 Explore our guide to therapy